Special Tactics and Rescue (Singapore): Selection and training

 Application to join the STAR unit is open to both public and police officers through the open recruitment exercise every year around October to December.

 To get the best people for the job, the unit holds an intensive and rigorous selection process.
 During this process, candidates have to undergo a full-day screening to evaluate both their physical and mental capabilities.
 After which, they are put through psychological assessments and an interview is conducted by an interview panel.
 Successful applicants will be notified to undergo a final medical review before starting their intensive eight-month training and orientation.

+It is reported that 10% of potential candidates get accepted after the end of the course.
+STAR operators are trained in specialised roles as assaulters, snipers, assault divers or tactical K-9 handlers with some trained to have explosives for breaching missions.

+STAR operators do routine training at the Home Team Tactical Centre.